akitogo/commandbox-minify/readme.md

 ﻿# A Commandbox module combines and minifies JavaScript files

 Please note: This project is at a very early stage.
-It uses Google Closure Compiler for compession and minification
+It uses Google Closure Compiler for compression and minification

 ## Installation